RSS

 2014: Project freeze due to conflict in Ukraine

-Until 2013, 31 missiles were launched from the Sea Launch.
-Two launches were unsuccessful.
+Until 2013, 31 missiles were launched from Sea Launch.
+The two launches were unsuccessful.

-2011: Resume launches
+2011: Resuming launches

 In 2011, launches resumed.